 Hippocrates is considered to be the father of modern medicine.
 He lived in Greece between 469 and 470 B.C., establishing the doctrine of Hippocratic medicine and initiating a revolution in this field of knowledge.

-Hippocratic doctrine was separated from mysticism and philosophical thought.
+The hippocratic doctrine was separated from mysticism and philosophical thought.
 Through observation and deduction, specific procedures were established to promote patient improvement – such as the use of clean water or wine to clean wounds or giving importance to rest as part of treatment.

 Hippocrates was the first physician to describe diseases as “acute,” “chronic,” or “epidemic, laying the foundation for today’s medical language.
-His knowledge of thoracic surgery is relevant even to modern medicine, and within his school gave rise to the Hippocratic Oath, a document which indicates the ethical basis to follow during the practice of medicine.
+His knowledge of thoracic surgery is relevant even to modern medicine, and his school gave rise to the Hippocratic Oath, a document that indicates the ethical basis to follow during the practice of medicine.

 2. Pergamon Galen